statusrow/statusrow.github.io/_posts/2017-09-16-thorpe-bay-beach-clean.md

 ---
 layout: post
 title: Thorpe Bay Beach Clean
+description: Plastic cotton buds are taking over our beaches and making their way into the ocean.
+Brilliant volunteers are helping to clean up the mess we've made.
 subtitle: Taking part in the Great British Beach Clean
 date: 2017-09-16
 author: Caroline Wilson